World Mosquito Program

-DFAT supports the World Mosquito Program (WMP) to trial the use of Wolbachia bacteria to reduce the transmission of the dengue virus, as well as other arboviruses including Zika and chikungunya, in several countries in the Pacific (Fiji, Kiribati, and Vanuatu) and Southeast Asia (Sri Lanka, other countries to be decided).
+DFAT supports the World Mosquito Program (WMP) to trial the use of Wolbachia bacteria to reduce the transmission of the dengue virus, as well as other arboviruses including Zika and chikungunya, in several countries in the Pacific (Fiji, Kiribati, and Vanuatu) and Southeast Asia (Sri Lanka, Indonesia).
 WMP is a not-for-profit initiative that works to protect the global community from mosquito-borne diseases in 12 countries, with regional hubs located in Melbourne at Monash University (Oceania hub) and Ho Chi Minh City (Asia hub).
 In addition to DFAT, WMP is supported by a range of government, corporate, and philanthropic donors, notably the Bill and Melinda Gates Foundation and the Wellcome Trust which in August 2018 awarded WMP A$50 million.

 How does it work?